ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ### Developing the app
 {: #tutorial-develop-app}

-Look at the main application file, which is app.js.
-This is the code that we have told Node.js to process first when you start your app with the npm start command (or nodemon).
-In the `package.json` file, inside the scripts object, you see how "start" is defined (Example 5-10).
+Take a look at the main application file, which is called app.js.
+This is the code that we have told Node.js to process first when you start your app with the `npm start` command (or nodemon).
+In the `package.json` file, inside the scripts object, you see how "start" is defined (Example 13).
 This file is what {{site.data.keyword.cloud_notm}} Platform uses to tell node to run app.js each time the app starts.
 Also use it when testing the app locally.